lstulic/Bookstore/README.md

-School project application for bookstore
+School project application for bookstore made in C#